List of reptiles of Guatemala: Gekkonidae

 Geckos are lizards found in warm climates throughout the world.
 They range from 1.6 cm to 60 cm.
 Geckos are unique among lizards in their vocalizations, making chirping sounds in social interactions with other geckos.
 Geckos are the second most species rich group of lizards with close to 1,500 different species worldwide.

-All geckos, excluding the family Eublepharidae, have no eyelids and instead have a transparent membrane which they lick to clean.
+All geckos, excluding the family Eublepharidae, have no eyelids and instead have a transparent membrane, the brille, which they lick to clean.
 Many species will, in defense, expel a foul-smelling material and feces onto their aggressors.
 There are also many species that will drop their tails in defense.
 Many species are well known for their specialized toe pads that enable them to climb smooth and vertical surfaces, and even cross indoor ceilings with ease.
 Unlike most lizards, geckos are usually nocturnal and are great climbers.
 Geckos come in various patterns and colors such as purple, pink, blue, and black, and are among the most colorful lizards in the world.